INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/joy of computing using python/week 03/README.md

-## Week 3 - Assignment3 Joy Of Computing Using Python
+## Week 3 - Assignment 3 Joy Of Computing Using Python

 ### 1. Which of the following is/are false statement(s)?
 - A. Lists are fixed in size, they cannot store more than 1024 values